 The Occupational Therapy Department offers a Master of Occupational Therapy (MOT) degree.
 Students with a baccalaureate degree in a field other than occupational therapy can complete the program of study in three years.
 The program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
-Inquiries regarding accreditation may be made to: The Accreditation Council for Occupational Therapy Education (ACOTE).
 Inquiries regarding accreditation may be made to: The Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE's telephone, c/o AOTA, is (301) 652-AOTA and its web address is www.acoteonline.org.